dioKaratzas/android-inapp-update/README.md

 ## Flexible
 <img src="https://developer.android.com/images/app-bundle/flexible_flow.png" alt="" width="825"></p>
-* With default user confirmation, the UpdateManager is monitoring the flexible update state, provide a default SnackBar that informs the user that installation is ready and requests user confirmation to restart the app.
+* With default user confirmation, the InAppUpdateManager is monitoring the flexible update state, provide a default SnackBar that informs the user that installation is ready and requests user confirmation to restart the app.
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {